 “Pictures of You” is an innovative program linking physically disabled and mental health consumers with a network of established artists and galleries, to work in collaboration in producing a portrait honestly reflecting you, the human being not just the consumer.
+The first exhibition in this initiative opened on 2nd December at Belco Arts Centre.

 Traditional art therapy: